ninoseki/vscode-mogami/README.md

 # vscode-mogami

-A VS Code extension for checking the latest versions of dependencies in a Python and Ruby project.
+A VS Code extension for checking the latest versions of dependencies.

 ## Supported Formats